Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-10-03-applying-fastai-best-practices-to-a-kaggle-competition.md

 I tried several cross validation techniques such as Stratification and TimeSeriesSplit, neither of which beat my single model LGBM, but it was a great learning experience to code it.
 I discovered several powerful ensemble techniques which are used by top Kaggle contenders: stacking, blending, averaging our least correlated submissions, etc. I wasn't able to increase my performance much using these techniques, but again I learned a lot by trying.
 The performance wasn't great because I didn't create enough high performing differentiated models that I would stack together.
 After a little bit of testing, I realized that this would have consumed a lot of time, for maybe a slight increase in performance.
 My goal with this competition was to get an overview of how a competition works, not spend weeks fine tuning a few models.
 I am convinced that with more time I could have gotten better results.

-Here is the high-level summary of my different submissions:
+**Here is the high-level summary of my different submissions:**

-- Base features with stock LGBM: 0.8934
+- Base features with stock LGBM: 0.87236
+- All engineered features with stock : 0.89821 (+0.02585)
-- Add LGBM hyperparameter tuning: 0.9337 (+0.0403)
+- All engineered features with LGBM hyperparameter tuning: 0.91394 (+0.02176)
-- Add feature selection: 0.9350 (+0.0013)
+- Add feature selection: 0.91401 (+0.0007) - Best and final score.
+Rank: 2916/6438
-- Use TimeSeriesSplit crossvalidation: 0.9241 (-0.0109)
+- Use TimeSeriesSplit crossvalidation: 0.89926 (-0.01476)
-- Use Stratified crossvalidation: 0.9300 (-0.0050 vs top score)
+- Use Stratified crossvalidation: 0.90473 (-0.00929 vs top score)
-- Stack 3 tree based models for level 1, LGBM for level 2: 0.8793 (-0.0557 vs top score) (base models weren't optimized which explains the poor performance)
+- Stack 3 tree based models for level 1, LGBM for level 2: 0.85597 (-0.05804 vs top score) (base models weren't optimized which explains the poor performance)
-- Use a weighted average on my top submissions: 0.9365 (+0.0015) - Best and final result.
+- Use a weighted average on my top submissions: 0.91145 (-0.00256) - Wasn't actually my top submissions because my best ones were submitted right before the deadline - I think I could have gotten a better score with this weighted average.

+It's quite obvious cross validation didn't work very well.
+This is because we are dealing with time series data.

 ---
 📣**Insights**